1 Corinthians Chapter 5

 Rebuking Fornication

 1. Fornication is actually reported among you.
-And fornication of such a kind, it’s not even done among the pagans, insomuch as someone has the wife of his father.
+And fornication of such a kind that it’s not even done among the pagans, insomuch as someone has the wife of his father.

 2. And you are *puffed up.
 And more, you weren’t grieved at all, so that the man who did this deed might be removed from your midst.

-3. For indeed I’m absent in body, but present in spirit.
-And like I’m present, I have already judged the man who committed thus this deed.
+3. For indeed I’m absent in body but present in spirit, and like I’m present, I have already judged the man who committed this deed this way.

 5. you are to deliver such a man to Satan for the ruin of the flesh, so that his spirit might be saved in the day of the Lord.